 Technically, the first snakes I found in Bangkok were Brahminy Blind Snakes and White-headed Blind Snakes in Lumpani Park.
 But the first wild snake I found that didn’t look like a worm was on an October afternoon just off of Ramkhamhaeng 2.

-I was walking along the road after church, looking through pockets of habitat I had spotted from the bus on the way there.
-I had already seen several sun skinks, monitors, and garden lizards (as well as an eel!) when I turned down this little trail next to a canal:
+I was walking along the road after church, looking through pockets of habitat I had spotted from the bus.
+I had seen several sun skinks, monitors, and garden lizards (as well as an eel!) when I turned down this little trail next to a canal:

 I released him into a tree and watched the beautiful creature make its way up a branch.

 My “first” was a beauty, and there were many more to come.